 In that process I’ve investigated many different approaches and schools of thought, participated in dozens of workshops, seminars, trainings; I’ve experienced numerous teachers and teachings; I’ve read hundreds of books.
 Eventually, I found out that what I was looking for all along were love and happiness.
 This paved the way toward building my life in a way that was deeply satisfying.
 At some point in this long journey I realized that I have so much to give that I decided to become a psychotherapist.

 I went back to school and graduated in 2010 with a Masters degree in Counseling with the emphasis in Marriage and Family therapy and I’ve been seeing clients since 2008.
 During this period I’ve accumulated thousands of hours of work with couples and families, victims of domestic violence, substance abusers and everything in between.

-In addition to my professional experience, I also bring with me almost 30 years of personal growth and development.
+In addition to my professional experience, I also bring with me more than 30 years of personal growth and development.
 I’ve learned a lot along the way.
 Mainly about those things that are universal to most human beings.
 We all have much in common, probably more than we realize.
 We all experience pain and have a potential to be happy.
 We all want to be loved, cherished and accepted.
-And that knowledge helps me to be understanding, compassionate and effective.
-People tell me that I am wise, warm and accepting.
+And that knowledge helps me to be understanding, compassionate? non-judgmental and effective.
+People tell me that I am wise, warm, funny and accepting.

 I love what I do and I love working with people.
 I love watching people grow and reach for their dreams – especially when their dreams come true.
 This is what makes my heart sing!
 I love working with couples and families because family is where it all starts.
 And when couples and families do well – everybody else around them does well too.

 Currently, I am licensed in the state of Texas as a Marriage and Family Therapist (license #202591)